 To review and rank the best baby wipes for sensitive bums, we got together 5 moms.
-Two with a newborn, one with a 10 month old, one with a 15 month old, and one with a 2-year old that was beginning potty training.
+Two with a newborn, one with a 10-month-old, one with a 15-month-old, and one with a 2-year old that was beginning potty training.
 These moms did a hands-on testing of 13 different major brands of baby wipes.
 These included: Bloom Baby, Pampers, Huggies, Target Up & Up, CVS, Amazon, YHYH, Seventh Generation, Walgreens, Burt's Bees, and Water Wipes.
 We also included some relatively new brands only available through smaller local stores.
 The moms felt them, smelled them, and used them to clean up wet and soiled diapers.
 We also used them on ourselves to check out how they feel in terms of sensitivity, oils, and abrasiveness.
-We looked up each and every ingredient for each wipe, checking its hazard rating in the Environmental Working Group's (EWG) cosmetics database.
+We looked up each and every ingredient for each diaper wipe, checking its hazard rating in the Environmental Working Group's (EWG) cosmetics database.
 For each of the best baby wipes we review, we detail any hazards associated with their ingredients.
-After several days of research we came to a verdict, and found the best baby wipes of the year!
+After several days of research, we came to a verdict, and found the best baby wipes of the year!
 For more details about how we evaluated the baby wipes, scroll to the bottom of this article.